How to install Deluge (v1.2.x/v1.3.x) headless on Ubuntu Server

 # Configuration for /etc/init.d/deluge-daemon

 # The init.d script will only run if this variable non-empty.

 # Should we run at startup?

-Toggle back to the Putty Session and press the [Insert] key once and then right click and the 5 lines we've just copied above will be pasted into the file.
+Toggle back to the Putty Session and press the [Insert] key once and add a couple of blank lines by pressing the [Enter] key.
+Next right click and the 5 lines we've just copied above will be pasted into the file.

 Now press the [Esc] key once and type :wq to save and quit out of the script.
 If you make a mistake editing the file then issue :q! instead of :wq to abort your changes.

 Now we need an "init script".
 This script is rather long but we can do some more copying and pasting to implement this script.
 So, type the following command in your Putty Session to create and open the script:

 Next, highlight and copy this script, copied from here.